Sedation Dentistry Peterborough ON

 Sedation is a process used to establish a relaxed, easy and calm state through the use of sedatives.
 Sedative drugs (tranquillizers, depressants, anti-anxiety medications, nitrous oxide, etc.) can be administered in a variety of ways.
 In the past, intravenous (IV) sedation – sedatives delivered via injection into the blood vessels of the hand or arm – was predominantly used to sedate a dental patient.
 Today, however, sedation dentistry has evolved to be even more conducive to a relaxing experience and patients have alternatives to the traditional modalities of inhalation (nitrous oxide or “laughing gas”) and IV sedation.
 Oral sedation dentistry is now the most common technique used in the United States and Canada to quell patient fears.
 The technique is easy and requires no needles.
 Best of all, the medications create such a comfortable experience that most patients do not remember the visit; it is as if they slept through the treatment.
 In reality, oral sedation dentistry maintains a level of consciousness in the patient for safety and cooperation.
 Note that sedation is different from anesthetic injections.
 Although some forms of sedation (such as nitrous oxide gas) may raise your threshold for pain, most dental treatments still require a local anesthetic injected in the mouth, even when sedation dentistry techniques are performed.
 However, the will occur after you are already sedated and comfortable, so most likely you won’t be bothered by or remember the sensation of having the injection.

-Are you ready to start smiling with confidence?Please give our office a call at Kawartha Dental Office Phone Number 705-743-1851 with any questions or to schedule a consultation.
-Or use our online contact form.
+Don't Let Fear Get In The Way Of Your Dental HealthPlease give our office a call at Kawartha Dental Office Phone Number 705-743-1851 with any questions or to schedule a consultation.
+Or you can book online.

 One of the major benefits of sedation dentistry is that people often feel like their dental procedure lasts only a few minutes, when in fact it might have taken hours to perform.
 Therefore, complex dental procedures such as smile makeovers, root canal treatment or extractions.
 Sedation dentistry has become very popular because it offers several benefits for both the patient and the dentist.
 For some patient groups, the use of sedation dentistry is actually the only way that they can get the dental care they need and improve their dental health.
 Also, because sedation dentistry addresses some of the fears that keep people from going to the dentist on a regular basis, sedation dentistry patients are more likely to receive recommended routine care.
 As a result, they are less likely to neglect their oral health or allow oral health problems to build to the point when drastic dental treatments become necessary.